-The LP tanks are equipped with fill valve connections "RV Type I Acme".
+Your trailer is equipped with LP tank fill valves called "RV Type I Acme" connection.
 The large, green, nylon swivel nut is a right hand thread and is designed for hand operation only.
+It and the bottle shut off valves can be accessed by twisting the two cover lids on top of the cover or sliding the complete cover off the tanks.